This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.

 Buffett limits news consumption because he knows the news offers a shallow, simple, and inaccurate picture of events that encourages FOMO.
 You can avoid FOMO by limiting your news consumption.

 Social media is one of the most powerful drivers of FOMO.
-ADWEEK estimates 69% of Millennials (age 24 to 40) fear missing out if they do not check social media.
+ADWEEK estimates that 69% of Millennials (age 24 to 40) fear missing out if they do not check social media.

 Scientists have identified FOMO as a predictor of problematic social media use, an article in the International Journal of Environmental Research and Public Health claims.
 Social media causes FOMO because it demands constant attention and instant action.

-A person who is constantly receiving messages promoting the latest hot stock cannot avoid FOMO.
+People constantly receiving messages promoting the latest hot stock cannot avoid FOMO.
 The best way to manage Social Media FOMO is to limit social media use.

 You can avoid Social Media FOMO by only using social media to communicate with friends, families, and coworkers.
 One way to avoid FOMO is to ignore all messages from anybody you do not know.
 Another is never to read social media messages about stocks.

-A final way to limit social media is only to check your social media messages once a day.
+A final way to limit social media is to check your social media messages once a day.
 Limiting social media use can help you control FOMO.

 A good way to avoid poor decisions and discourage FOMO is to always wait a week or longer before making an investment decision.
 Waiting a week can ensure that you will be sure of your decisions.

 The best way to keep emotions, such as FOMO, out of investing is to remove yourself from the stock-picking process.
-You can automate your investing and eliminate FOMO in stocks by investing in index funds or exchange-traded funds (ETFs).
+You can automate investing and eliminate FOMO in stocks by investing in index or exchange-traded funds (ETFs).

-10. Ignore The Market
+10. Ignore market commentary.

 Constantly watching the market will lead to FOMO because there will always be impressive or interesting stocks you do not own.
 No person, even Warren Buffett, can track every investment and spot every good stock.